Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

-Given that the kinematical distributions are independent of the $\rho^2$ parameter within the narrow-width approximation, this approach should yield a ``once-and-for-all'' analysis for double-resonant triple Higgs boson production at the LHC, within \textit{any} model that involves narrow enough scalar resonances, and the masses of two new scalar resonances also satisfy $m_3 > m_2 + m_1$ and $m_2 > 2 m_1$.
+Given that, at leading order in the (double) narrow-width approximation, the fully differential rate for the double-resonant topology factorizes into a kinematic function times an overall coupling factor $\rho^2$, see~\ref{app:ME_NWA_gg_h3_h2_3h1}, one may construct the event selection and discriminating observables using Monte Carlo signal samples generated at a convenient reference point (e.g.\ $\kappa_3=1$, $\lambda_{123}=\lambda_{112}=1~\mathrm{GeV}$, $\Gamma_2=\Gamma_3=1~\mathrm{GeV}$).
+The resulting analysis can then be reinterpreted by a rescaling of the signal normalization for other parameter choices, provided the resonances are sufficiently narrow for the NWA to hold and the mass hierarchy satisfies $m_3>m_2+m_1$ and $m_2>2m_1$; residual deviations may arise from finite-width, off-shell, interference, and acceptance effects.
+We emphasize that our study is intended as a fast, reusable baseline for reinterpretation/scouting across models that realize this double-resonant topology; a dedicated experimental optimization (including detector effects and multivariate strategies) could further improve the attainable reach.
 The analysis can be performed point-by-point on the $(m_2,m_3)$-plane to obtain the optimal signal-versus-background discrimination.
-Instead, for the sake of clarity and simplicity of presentation, we pursue the definition of a single set of cuts that can be applied everywhere in the interesting region of the $(m_2,m_3)$-plane.
-To define the quantity to be maximized over the $(m_2,m_3)$-plane, consider a pre-selected set of points $i=1,...,N$ that span the plane, e.g.\ on a grid, while satisfying the necessary mass hierarchies.
+Instead, for the sake of clarity and simplicity of presentation, we pursue the definition of a \textit{single} set of cuts, apart from explicitly mass-dependent invariant-mass windows, that can be applied everywhere in the interesting region of the $(m_2,m_3)$-plane.
+This is in contrast to what was done in Ref.~\cite{Papaefstathiou:2020lyp}, where the analysis was optimized for points over the so-called ``BP3'' plane. {The product of significances introduced below is used only as an optimization criterion for choosing this representative set of cuts; it is not intended as a statistical combination of different mass hypotheses.
+Maximizing the product, or equivalently the sum of $\log\Sigma_i$, rewards selections that perform reasonably well over the full grid and penalizes choices that give a high significance at only a small number of mass points.
+Other global criteria are possible, and a dedicated experimental analysis could instead optimize point by point.} To define the quantity to be maximized over the $(m_2,m_3)$-plane, consider a pre-selected set of parameter-space points $i=1,...,N$ that span the $(m_2,m_3)$-plane, e.g.\ on a grid, while satisfying the necessary mass hierarchies.
 Then, we construct the \textit{product} of significances of each point, $\Sigma_\Pi$ as:

-where $S_i$ represent the expected number of signal events for the point $i$ on the $(m_2,m_3)$-plane, and $B$ the expected number of background events, at an integrated luminosity $\mathcal{L}$.
-If the analysis efficiency is $\varepsilon_i$ for signal point $i$, with cross section $\sigma_i$ before cuts, and $\varepsilon_{B,i}$ is the efficiency for the background, with cross section $\sigma_B$ before cuts, then we can rewrite $\Sigma_\Pi$ as:
+where $S_i$ represent the expected number of signal events for the point $i$ on the $(m_2,m_3)$-plane, and $B_i$ the expected number of background events, at an integrated luminosity $\mathcal{L}$.
+If the analysis efficiency is $\varepsilon_i$ for signal point $i$, with cross section $\sigma_i$ before cuts, and $\varepsilon_{B,i}$ is the efficiency for the background with the same cuts, with cross section $\sigma_B$ before cuts, then we can rewrite $\Sigma_\Pi$ as: